Robert Jackson (New York politician): 2018 campaign

 In 2018, Jackson ran for State Senate District 31 for the third time.
 In the September 2018 Democratic primary election, he won with 56% of the vote, defeating Alcantara, the incumbent, with 39% of the vote, Tirso Pina with 4% of the vote and Thomas Leon with 1% of the vote.
 Jackson's victory was attributed to backlash against Alcantara, who in the State Senate had joined the Independent Democratic Conference, a group of Democratic senators who allied themselves with the Senate Republican Conference that controlled the chamber.
 Jackson had the support of 2016 rival Micah Lasher.

 In November 2018, Jackson easily won the general election in the heavily Democratic district with 89% of the vote, becoming the first Muslim state senator.
 In the Senate, Jackson is serving as Chairman of Committee on Cities.

+2020 campaign

+In 2020, Jackson ran for re-election to the New York State Senate.
+In the June 23 Democratic primary, he defeated Tirso Santiago Pina with 84.0% of the vote, 30,443 to 5,653.
+Jackson then won the November 3 general election over Republican Melinda Crump with 88.4% of the vote, receiving 107,072 votes to Crump's 13,961.

+2022 campaign

+In 2022, Jackson ran for re-election in the 31st State Senate district.
+In the August 23 Democratic primary, he defeated Angel Vasquez, Francesca Castellanos, and Ruben D. Vargas, winning 58.0% of the vote with 10,478 votes; Vasquez received 5,900 votes, Castellanos 896, and Vargas 733.
+In the November 8 general election, Jackson defeated Republican Donald Skinner with 85.1% of the vote, 42,110 to 7,277.

+2024 campaign

+In 2024, Jackson again sought re-election to the New York State Senate.
+The Democratic primary was canceled, and he advanced to the general election.
+In the November 5 general election, Jackson won re-election with 99.3% of the vote, receiving 70,294 votes; write-in votes accounted for the remaining 476 votes.

 Controversies

 Bill Thompson heckling

 On February 1, 2013, a Democratic mayoral forum was held in Washington Heights.
-Elected officials repeatedly neglected to acknowledge City Councilman Robert Jackson, who represented the area.
-Finally, when black mayoral candidate Bill Thompson greeted State Senator A. Espaillat, Assemblywoman G. Rosa, and Councilman Y. Rodriguez, Mr. Jackson called out, "I'm not part of the Northern Manhattan team? ...
+Elected officials repeatedly neglected to acknowledge City Councilman Jackson, who represented the area.
+Finally, when black mayoral candidate Bill Thompson greeted New York State Senator A. Espaillat, New York State Assemblywoman Gabriela Rosa, and New York City Councilman Ydanis Rodríguez, Jackson called out, "I'm not part of the Northern Manhattan team? ...
 Can you see?
 Hello?
 Am I black enough for you, brother?"
 Thompson responded that he had no intention of ignoring Jackson, and referred to him as a "hero" for his fight for NY City schools.